Fenceit Fencing Logo

 What Installation Quality Means for Actual Service Life in Harris County

-A properly installed pressure-treated wood fence in Tomball, set at adequate depth with correctly sized concrete footings and using kiln-dried cedar pickets, should deliver fifteen to twenty years of service before post replacement becomes necessary.
-That range assumes standard maintenance, meaning the fence is cleaned periodically, resealed every three to five years, and any isolated picket rot is caught and addressed early rather than allowed to spread through adjacent boards.
+A properly installed pressure-treated wood fence in Tomball, set at correct depth with properly sized concrete footings and kiln-dried cedar pickets, should last about 15 to 20 years before post replacement is needed.
+That assumes routine maintenance such as periodic cleaning, resealing every 3 to 5 years, and early repair of isolated picket damage.

 Quick Answers for Tomball, TX Homeowners Researching Fence Replacement